Karthi1908/TORA/README.md

 ### Future Plans:

-1. Integrations with Facebook, and Reddit for pulling the results
+1. Integrations with Facebook, and Reddit .
 2. Integrations with whatapp
 3. Fact-checking on youtube, twitch and other podcasts
 4. Fact checking main stream meadia(both print and broadcast media)
-5. Posting the results back to the post as comments

 ### Demo site